Lightberry-Labs/lightberry_ai_sdk/README.md

 - **Manual server setup** - Must start LiveKit server separately
 - **Local only** - Can't connect from other devices
 - **No persistence** - Rooms are temporary

+### Troubleshooting Local Mode

+**Echo bot not responding:**
+- Ensure you're connecting to room "echo-test" (not "test-room" or other names)
+- Check the echo bot is running (should show "Echo bot is running" in its terminal)
+- Use `log_level="WARNING"` to avoid jumbled output

+**Connection errors:**
+- Verify LiveKit server is running on port 7880
+- Check token server is running on port 8090
+- Ensure no firewall is blocking local connections

 ### Example: Local Mode Testing